 Part-time or intermittent skilled nursing care

-Medicare Part A covers intermittent skilled nursing care for less than eight hours each day up to 21 days or 35 days in certain cases.
-This service also refers to care rendered on fewer than seven consecutive days.
+Medicare Part A covers intermittent skilled nursing care for less than eight hours daily.
+This is usually up to 21 days, but it can be up to 35 days in certain cases.
+Care rendered on fewer than seven consecutive days may also constitute part-time or intermittent care.
+Home health skilled nursing may entail tube feedings, changing wound dressings, intravenous (IV) drug administration, and disease management education.

 Part-time home health aide services